-My research interests include health economics, labor economics, and applied microeconomics.
+My research interests include health economics, labor economics, public economics, and public policy.

 This paper investigates the effect of the Affordable Care Act preexisting conditions provision on marriage.
 The policy was implemented to prevent insurers from denying insurance coverage to individuals with preexisting health conditions.
 We test whether the implementation of the provision led to decreases in marriage among affected adults.
 We add to earlier work on how marital behavior is influenced by spousal health insurance and examine for the presence of "marriage lock," a situation in which individuals remain married primarily for insurance.
 Using data from the Panel Study of Income Dynamics from 2009 to 2017 and estimating difference-in-differences models, we find that male household heads with preexisting conditions are 7.12 percentage points (8.9 percent) less likely to be married after the policy.
 Using information on insurance status prior to the policy change, we find significant reductions in marriage among individuals with preexisting conditions who were previously insured by spousal health insurance plans.
 The findings suggest that the inability to attain individual coverage and reliance on spousal insurance provided incentives to remain married before 2014.

 "Labor Mobility and the Affordable Care Act: Heterogeneous Impacts of the Preexisting Conditions Provision" (with Laura Connolly and Otto Lenhart) Revise and Resubmit